ivannhf/21053478R_AAE6102_Assignment/readme.md

 2. Open file '[main_aae6102_assignment_1.m](main_aae6102_assignment_1.m)' in MATLAB
 3. Press 'Run'

+## Code Explanation
+The first part requires us to use the orbit parameters in ephemeris data to resolve the satellites’ ECEF position and satellite clock offset.
+The instruction on how to use the orbit parameters to estimate the satellite position for a given GPS time can be found in (ARINC, 2000).
+The satellites’ position can be calculated by Table 20-IV in (ARINC, 2000).
+After we obtained the earth-fixed coordinates, we also apply the earth rotation correction.
+Where this correction is to compensate the signal attenuation during the transmission that caused by the earth rotation.
+The implementation can be found in (Realini & Reguzzoni, 2013).
+In the other hand, the satellite clock offset can also be obtained from ephemeris data, which can refers to equation (2) in (ARINC, 2000).

 ## Results
 Initial position in earth-centred-earth-fixed (ECEF) coordinates (in meter) is `(-2694685.473m, -4293642.366m, 3857878.924m)`.